imaan-a/Lazor_project/README.md

 # Lazor_project
 Description:
-This project can be used to find a solution for different levels of the game Lazor in which square blocks are used to reflect and refract a lazor to hit specific targets.
+This project finds the solution for different levels of the game "Lazor" in which square blocks are used to reflect and refract a lazor to hit specific targets.
 The board configuration and laser information of a specific level is read from a .bff file.

 Modules needed: PIL, itertools, copy, termcolor